Full Ellipsoid Embeddings and Toric Mutations: Existence of Sharp Sequences of Ellipsoid Embeddings

-Indeed, introducing cut content $\SB$ can be achieved by choosing arbitrarily short cuts at the vertices of $P$.
-In precise terms, let $N\sse P$ be a neighborhood of the side in $P$ opposite to $v_f$ containing the cuts in $\SB$.
-The complement in $X(\SP)$ of the pre-image of $N\sse P$ is a symplectic ellipsoid $E(a-\varepsilon,b-\varepsilon)$ for certain $\varepsilon\in\R^+$ depending on the choice of $N$.
-By choosing $N\sse\R^2$ small enough in Euclidean area, $\varepsilon\in\R^+$ can be chosen arbitrarily small, thus yielding a volume-filling embedding of $E(a,b)$.
+Note that introducing the cut content $\SB$ can be achieved by choosing arbitrarily short cuts at the vertices of $P$.
+In this manner, we can choose $N\sse P$ to be a neighborhood of the side in $P$ opposite to $v_f$ containing the cuts in $\SB$, so that the complement in $X(\SP)$ of the pre-image of $N\sse P$ is the symplectic ellipsoid $E(a-\varepsilon,b-\varepsilon)$ for any $\varepsilon\in\R^{>0}$, depending on the choice of $N$; since $\epsilon > 0$ can be chosen arbitrarily small, the claim follows by taking into account Remark \ref{rmk:Volume_filling}.